Right to counsel

 Legislation, Guardianship/Conservatorship of Adults - Protected Person

 Haw.
-Rev. Stat. § 560:5-305(b) provides that "The court shall appoint a lawyer to represent the respondent in the proceeding if: (1) Requested by the respondent; (2) Recommended by the kokua kanawai; or (3) The court determines that the respondent needs representation", while Haw.
-Rev. Stat. § 560:5-406(b) provides identical language for guardianship of property.
+Rev. Stat. § 560:5-305(b) provides as to guardianship of the person matters: "The court shall appoint a lawyer to represent the respondent in the proceeding if: (1) Requested by the respondent; (2) Recommended by the kokua kanawai; or (3) The court determines that the respondent needs representation."
+Haw.
+Rev. Stat. § 560:5-406(b) provides identical language for guardianship of property matters.

 For guardianship review proceedings, Haw.
 Rev. Stat. § 560:5-318(c) provides that "Except as otherwise ordered by the court for good cause, the court, before terminating a guardianship, shall follow the same procedures to safeguard the rights of the ward that apply to a petition for guardianship."
+Again, the same language is mirrored in § 560:5-431, which governs the termination of property-related guardianships.
 This would suggest that the right to counsel would exist for guardianship termination proceedings.

 Appointment of Counsel: categorical Qualified: yes